You’re engaged! Of course, you want to shout it from the rooftops and show your shiny new ring to every person you see!

 Taking a ring photo is harder than you think.
 You need the right lighting, the right background, and the perfect angle to show off that sparkle.
 And, of course, you want to make sure your ring is absolutely clean and bright.

-That’s why I created this guide: to teach you what you need to know to take the best ring photo!
+That’s why I created this guide: to teach you what you need to know to take the perfect ring photo!

 Once you’ve told close friends and family that you’re engaged, the next thing to do is post it to social media, and for that you need the perfect photo of your new ring!
 Here are a few tips for getting the best image.